Gaia-X-4-ROMS/EDC-GXDCH-Integration/README.md

-# EDC Integration to Create and Distribute Gaia-X Compliance Credentials via GXDCH
+# Sample Extension listening for contract creation (final step of asset creation)

 ## 0. Known Issues
 - When no Credentials are presend in the /identity/hostspring folder the EDC will create new ones.
 If another EDC already created credentials they will all be marked as depricated by the new one
 - The Katalog currently can only contain one VP at a time.
-When one changes to a new Service Offering a new VP will be created for that, depricating the previous one.
+When one changes the Service Offering a new VP will be created for that, depricating the previous one.

 ## 1. Prepare Information
 ### b&#41; Adjust the resources-files